jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (4) Subsection (1) overrides the capital limitation.
 The general permission must still be satisfied and the other general limitations still apply.

 ### DI 6 Relationship to cost, calculations, etc, in other provisions
-For a person (person A) allowed a deduction under section DI 5 for a new investment asset, and for a person that is a new asset transferee in relation to person A and the asset,—
+Other amounts reduced by amount of section DI 5 deduction (1) For a person (person A) allowed a deduction under section DI 5 for expenditure incurred in acquiring a new investment asset, and for a person that is a new asset transferee in relation to person A and the asset,—
   (a) the asset’s adjusted tax value, base value, cost, or value, as applicable, is reduced by the amount of person A’s deduction for the purposes of quantifying the amount of depreciation loss under subpart EE (Depreciation) for the asset:
   (b) the relevant diminished value, expenditure, cost, value, or consideration, as applicable, is reduced by the amount of person A’s deduction for the purposes of quantifying the amount of a deduction under subparts DO (Farming and aquacultural business expenditure), DP (Forestry expenditure), DT (Petroleum mining expenditure), and DU (Mineral mining expenditure) for the asset.
+Available amount of section DI 5 deduction
+(2) For the purposes of subsection (1), if the amount of person A’s deduction is less than the amount (the available deduction amount) they would have been allowed if they had used the asset wholly in deriving assessable income or carrying on a business for the purpose of deriving assessable income, the applicable amount referred to in subsection (1) is reduced by the available deduction amount for the purposes of quantifying the amount of depreciation loss under subpart EE or the amount of a deduction under subpart DO, DP, DT, or DU, as applicable.
-Example 1ABC company purchases a new investment asset for $10,000 on 1 October 2025 (Asset A).
+Example 1ABC company purchases a new investment asset (Asset A) for $10,000 on 1 October 2025.
 Asset A is depreciable property and has a DV rate of 10%.
-Asset A is used for 6 months in the income year ended 31 March 2026.
-The amount ABC company can deduct in the 2025–26 income year is the total of:20% × $10,000 expenditure (section DI 5) = $2,000 10% × 6/12 × ($10,000 − $2,000) (section DI 6(a)) = $400.The total deduction for Asset A in the 2025–26 income year is $2,400.
+Asset A is used for 6 months in the income year ending 31 March 2026.
+In the 2025–26 income year, ABC company is allowed the following deduction for the new investment asset under section DI 5:0.2 × $10,000 = $2,000.Section DI 6(1)﻿(a) ensures that the cost base for the asset for depreciation purposes is reduced by the amount of the deduction under section DI 5, that is, $10,000 − $2,000 = $8,000.
+Depreciation for the asset is then calculated for the 2025–26 income year as follows:10% × 6/12 × $8,000 = $400.The total deduction for Asset A in the 2025–26 income year is $2,400.
+The adjusted tax value of the asset for the 2026–27 income year will be $7,600 ($8,000 − $400).
 Example 2ABC company transfers Asset A to an associate (associate B) at the end of the 2025–26 income year.
 Under a provision of this Act, associate B steps into the shoes of ABC company (for example, section FM 15(2)).
 The original acquisition cost of $10,000 is reduced for associate B, for depreciation purposes, to $9,600 by operation of section DI 6.
 Depreciation deductions of $400 are effectively transferred (see section FM 15(7)).
 Section DI 6(a) in effect also transfers the $2,000 new investment asset deduction claimed by ABC company to associate B for the purposes of the item new investment asset amount in section EE 48(1B) and (1C).
 When associate B disposes of Asset A for $9,600, associate B has clawback income of $2,000 under section EE 48.

 ### Subpart DN — Attributed losses from foreign equity